voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String`

-String.
-It defines the servicename of the nfs server service
+It defines the servicename of the NFS server service.

 Default value: `$nfs::params::server_service_name`